wellyshen/react-cool-starter/.github/ISSUE_TEMPLATE/bug_report.md

 ## Describe the Bug

 A clear and concise description of what the bug is.
-If this's a _usage question_, please **do not post it here**.
-Post it on [Stack Overflow](https://stackoverflow.com/questions/tagged/reactjs) instead.

 ## How to Reproduce